20 Best Action Fight Scenes In Fighting Movies, Ranked (For You To Disagree With).

 And, of course, the “boards don’t hit back” line seals the deal.

-You can see that Lee was not only an incredibly gifted martial artist in real life but also why he was so much ahead of his fellow fight choreographers at the time as he reinvented how fight sequences should look in movies.
+You can see that Lee was not only an incredibly gifted martial artist in real life but also why he was ahead of his fellow fight choreographers at the time as he reinvented how fight sequences should look in movies.

 Bruce Lee’s showdown at the Colosseum with Chuck Norris in Way of the Dragon (1972) is another testimony to this.
 However, my favorite remains the one above from Enter the Dragon.